 Our compassionate team

 Healing Hearts Counseling is a team of compassionate professional therapists that specialize in Emotionally Focused Therapy.
 We work with individuals, couples and families.
 Dana Vince and Adam York choose, lead and train the therapists that come on to our practice ensuring high standards and quality of care to the clients we serve.
-We strive to provide a safe, collaborative, and therapeutic environment to help those in distress find healing, bonding and connection in their most important relationships.
+We strive to provide a safe, inclusive, collaborative, and therapeutic environment to help those in distress find healing, bonding and connection in their most important relationships.
+While all of our therapists specialize and are trained in EFT, each therapist brings unique gifts, backgrounds, experiences and client focus to their work.
+These profiles are aimed at helping you find the right fit for you.
 We welcome you to learn more about us.
 It is our honor and pleasure to serve you and we look forward to hearing from you.

 DANA VINCE, M.A.